Moon Arrows Sun

 Solving second-degree equations (quadratic equations)

-A quadratic equation is under the form:
+A quadratic equation is written in the form:

 $$ \forall a \in \hspace{0.04em} \mathbb{R}^*, \enspace \forall (b, c) \in \hspace{0.04em} \mathbb{R}^2, \enspace \forall X \in \mathbb{R}, $$